ChristianSi/lytspel/README.md

   ‹actual› from «act»; «as'sumption» ‹assumption› from «as'suum» ‹assume›;
   «men'taliti» ‹mentality› from «mentl» ‹mental›.
-* The past tense of regular verbs is formed by appending «ed» if /@d/ is spoken (e.g. «se'lected, waisted» ‹selected, wasted›), «d» if /d/ or /t/ is spoken (e.g. «ri'veeld, con'siderd, payd, fixd, con'vinssd» ‹revealed, considered, paid, fixed, convinced›).
+* The past tense of regular verbs is formed by appending «ed» if /@d/ is spoken (e.g. «si'lected, waisted» ‹selected, wasted›), «d» if /d/ or /t/ is spoken (e.g. «ri'veeld, con'siderd, payd, fixd, con'vinssd» ‹revealed, considered, paid, fixed, convinced›).
 The past tense of irregular verbs is spelled as it's spoken, e.g. «kept» from «keep».
-* While in tradspell a noun and a related verb are often written the same even if spoken differently, in Lytspel the spelling reflects the actual pronunciation, e.g. «a suspect, to sus'pect; a record, to ri'cord; a houss, to hous» ‹a suspect, to suspect; a record, to record; a house, to house›.
+* While in tradspell a noun and a related verb are often written the same even if spoken differently, in Lytspel the spelling reflects the actual pronunciation, e.g. «a suspect, to su'spect; a record, to ri'cord; a houss, to hous» ‹a suspect, to suspect; a record, to record; a house, to house›.
 * Normally Lytspel doesn't use double consonants, except in those cases